-Respective responsibilities of the Deputy Chief Executive and Borough Treasurer and auditor
+Respective responsibilities of the Director of Finance and auditor

 As explained more fully in the Statement of Responsibilities for the Statement of Accounts, the Deputy Chief Executive and Borough Treasurer is responsible for the preparation of the Authority's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom.
 My responsibility is to audit the accounting statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require me to comply with the Auditing Practice's Board's Ethical Standards for Auditors.